Did You Know?

-We are sure you can imagine the responsibility one adult has in operating a big bus on the highway.
-Observing all the driving regulations and at the same time supervising anywhere from 1 to 72 active young people all sitting behind.
+We are sure you can imagine the responsibility one adult has in operating a big bus on a highway.
+Observing all the driving regulations and at the same time, supervising up to 50 active young people all sitting behind.
 The responsibility is tremendous.

 Notice to the Motorist

-Every province in Canada has a law requiring motorists, traveling in both directions, to stop when approaching a school bus displaying red lights.
-Even so, many motorists either don't know this law or they do not care about, or, they are so completely unaware of what is happening around them that they simply do not see the bus with signals flashing.
+Every province in Canada has a law requiring motorists, travelling in both directions, to stop when approaching a school bus displaying ashing red lights.
+Even so, many motorists either don’t know this law or they do not care about it, or, they are so completely unaware of what is happening around them that they simply do not see the bus with red lights ashing.

-Students know this law exists and it gives them a false sense of security when crossing the street going to or from the school bus.
+Students know this law exists and it gives them a false sense of security when crossing the road going to or from a school bus.
 Students expect motorists to stop.

 When Road Conditions Are Poor

 Buses may be running late or not at all.
-Announcements can be heard on CJDC 890, or the School Bus Transportation Information line at 250-782-1061.
+Announcements can be heard on CJDC Radio 890, or on the School Bus Transportation Information line at 250-782-1061.
 We also have a text messaging system that can be subscribed to on the SD59 website.

 If You Miss the Bus

 Students who miss the bus in the morning will follow whatever parent instructions have been given.

 Students who miss the bus in the afternoon, are to report to their school’s office so the parent can be contacted and suitable arrangements can be made.